 - Performance: performance opportunities as appropriate to be discussed and arranged with the appropriate Head of Department in conjunction with the leader of the Junior Fellowship programmes.

 If you intend to make an application, please read the details below carefully.
-Please note that the application window is now open and the deadline for applications for 2020/2021 is Monday 24 February 2020.
+Please note that the application for this fellowship is closed.

 Normally awarded for one academic year, but with an option for re-application for one further academic year, the Junior Fellowship must be taken up in the year for which it is awarded.
 The Fellowships are available to external applicants as well as graduates and alumni of Trinity Laban.
 Junior Fellowship candidates should already have successfully completed formal studies at a level at least equivalent to a postgraduate diploma or degree.